ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 ```

 We define a root annotation HelloWorldAnnotation with three fields:
-- greeting: A string for the greeting word (e.g., “Hello”)
+- greeting: A string for the greeting word (e.g., "Hello")
-- recipient: A string for the recipient’s name (e.g., “World”)
+- recipient: A string for the recipient’s name (e.g., "World")
 - message: A string that will hold the combined message.

 ### Defining the Graph Steps